 27.1 Access to EWU Children’s Center.
 The University and the Union recognize that family life has a significant impact upon employees’ work lives.
 The University agrees to provide bargaining unit employees with access to the EWU Children’s Center on the same basis as any non-student in the University community.

 ARTICLE 28 – HOLIDAYS

-A. Paid Holidays.
+A. Eight (8) Hour Paid Holidays.
 The following days are paid holidays for all eligible employees: